 2020 Dossa, Parin.
 Social Palliation: Canadian Muslims' Storied Lives on Living and Dying.
-University of Toronto Press, forthcoming.
+University of Toronto Press.

 - PhD (Anthropology), University of British Columbia